foohasmallya/tfx/docs/guide/transform.md

 * Consumes: tf.Examples from an ExampleGen component, and a data schema from a SchemaGen component.
-* Emits: A SavedModel to a Trainer component
+* Output: A SavedModel to a Trainer component

 ## Configuring a Transform Component